 He has worked as a general surgeon & Head of the Surgical Department at Debretabor General Hospital, and as Assistant Professor of Surgery / Department Head at Dilla College of Health Science.

-Since 2003, he has worked at Hawassa University Referral Hospital where he was co-founder of the Hospital.
+Since 2003, he has worked at Hawassa University Referral Hospital of which he was co-founder.